 - Images used in this site include a descriptive 'ALT' attribute.
 Those images which are purely decorative or used for layout include a null 'ALT' attribute.

 - Screen reader table functions within screen readers may be used on this site.
-The tables are properly coded to take advantage these functions.
+The tables are properly coded to take advantage of these functions.
 Example: Using JAWS in Internet Explorer, use Control - ALT - Right Arrow to properly read a table with table headers.